A Laplacian to compute intersection numbers on $\bar{\mathcal{M}}_{g,n}$ and correlation functions in NCQFT: Introduction

-By Dyson-Schwinger techniques we derive an equation of type $\hat{K}_z\G_g(z)= f( \G_{h}(z), \hat{\mathrm{A}}^{\dag \,g{-}1}_{z,z} \G_{g-1}(z))$ for $h<g$, where $f$ is a second-order polynomial and $\hat{K}_z$ an integral operator.
+where $\hat{K}_z$ an integral operator.
 Thus, all $\G_g(z)$ can be recursively evaluated if $\hat{K}_z$ can be inverted.
 Topological recursion tells us that the inverse is a residue combined with a special kernel operator.
 We give a direct combinatorial proof that the same method works in our case.

-We easily show that the $\G_g(z)$ arise for $g\geq 1$ by application of the boundary creation operator to a uniquely defined `free energy' $F_g(\varrho)$.
+We show in section~\ref{sec:freeenergy} that the $\G_g(z)$ arise for $g\geq 1$ by application of the boundary creation operator to a uniquely defined `free energy' $F_g(\varrho)$.
 These $F_g(\varrho)$ are characterised by 'only' $p(3g-3)$ rational numbers, where $p(n)$ is the number of partitions of $n$.
-The above second-order polynomial $f$ can be written as a second-order differential operator acting on $\exp(\sum_{g\geq 1} N^{2-2g} F_g)$ in which it is convenient to eliminate $F_1$.
+We show in section~\ref{sec:Laplacian} that \eqref{DSE-G} can be written as a second-order differential operator acting on $\exp(\sum_{g\geq 1} N^{2-2g} F_g)$ in which it is convenient to eliminate $F_1$.
 The result is Theorem~\ref{Thm:Zstable} expressed in terms of $\varrho_0=1-t_0$ and $\varrho_l =-\frac{t_l+1}{(2l+1)!!}$.
 In other words, to construct the non-planar sector of the $\Phi^3_D$-matricial QFT model one has to replace the formal parameters $t_l$ in the generating function $F_g(t)$ of intersection numbers by precisely determined moments $\{\varrho_l\}$ resulting from the renormalisation of the planar sector of the model.
+We finish with a discussion of the (deformed) Virasoro algebra in section~\ref{sec:Virasoro} and a short summary (section~\ref{sec:summary}).